yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

 ```
-AffineGlue: Joint Matching and Robust Estimation is an end-to-end feature matching and robust model estimation framework.
+‣ AffineGlue - Joint Matching and Robust Estimation is an end-to-end feature matching and robust model estimation framework.
 Its core design goal is to significantly reduce the combinatorial complexity of matching and estimation using single-point minimal solvers

+‣ StereoGlue
 ```
 <br>